MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/multiplayer/chat/game-chat-2-migration.md

 ### Game Chat

-Game Chat exposed privilege and privacy information throught the `RestrictionMode` property.
+Game Chat exposed privilege and privacy information through the `RestrictionMode` property.
 It can be retrieved by inspecting `GameChatUser::RestrictionMode`.

 ### Game Chat 2